-Japan already uses seal / stamp to sign the name, but today we are going to talk about stamps that serve as a collection and are found in several tourist places and train stations.
-The famous sutanpu スタンプ are found in various places in Japan, temples, stations, islands, onsen, cities, parks, gardens, shops, konbini, etc.
+Japan already uses seal / stamp to sign the name, but today we are going to talk about stamps that serve as a collection and are found in various tourist places and train stations.
+The famous sutanpu & nbsp; スタンプ are found in various places in Japan, temples, resorts, islands, onsen, cities, parks, gardens, lodges, konbini, etc.

 These stamps are for you to register, collect and remember the place you visited.
 These stamps are also believed to be a good marketing strategy.
 They can be of any size, color and shape.
 Some are stamped in the traditional way, placing the stamp on the cushion and stamping, but there are stamps that look like a giant stapling machine, or that already have the built-in cushion.

-There are several different types of stamps, some are launched to celebrate a special occasion, sometimes even go to championships to see who collects more stamps.
+There are several different types of stamps, some are launched to commemorate a special occasion, sometimes scrolling to championships to see who collects more stamps.
 The good thing is that these stamps found in tourist spots can replace a souvenir or postcard.
-In most of these places you can find blank sheets, or you can buy a postcard and stamp it for your friends.
+In most of these places you will find blank sheets, or you can buy a postcard and stamp it for your friends.

 In most castles and museums you will find one or more stamps of different sizes or shapes.
 In the Osaka aquarium you can find stamps of marine animals all over the place.
 Sometimes you find these stamps in the most unlikely places possible.